Shraddhaz/Photo-Scan-Summary/README.md

 Deploying this web application on a live system by hosting it on a cloud platform like AWS, Heroku or Google Cloud.
 This makes the web application more accessible and easy to use.

-## Presentation
+## Presentation and Demo
-For more details you can refer to the powerpoint presentation slides from: https://goo.gl/MZDemx
+For more details you can refer to the powerpoint presentation slides from: https://goo.gl/MZDemx and demo at https://goo.gl/LbXymk

 ## Authors